rsambouncer/minesweeperonline-bot/README.txt

 This is a bot that plays Minesweeper.
 It is specifically built for minesweeperonline.com

-To use it, paste bot.js into the console, start the game (by upcovering a small area), and then press c.
-The bot will automatically uncover and flag all tiles that it can figure out with 100% certainty.
+To use it, paste bot2.js into the console, close the console, and press c.
+Usually, the bot can win expert mode around 25-30% of the time.

-The bot will not make any guesses.
-If it reaches a point where continuing the game reguires guessing, it will stop.